ciaranmcnulty/mathiasverraes.github.com/_posts/2015-01-05-economy-of-tests.markdown

 A number of metrics affect the cost of a test.

 - **Execution speed**: the faster a test runs, the shorter the feedback loop.
 You will run the test more often during development.
 The lifespan of a mistake is reduced.
 The failing tests notifies you of the mistake before you get a chance to move on to other tasks.
 The reasoning is still fresh in your head.
 Nothing else is built on top of the mistake.
 You can quickly fix it and move on.
-People with little experience in TDD usually underestimate the immense cumulative effect of this feedback loop.
+People with little experience in TDD usually underestimate the **cumulative effect of this feedback loop**.
 - **Fragility**: the less stable your test is, the less you trust it.
-If your test breaks a lot, it’s harder to use as a meaningful measure of the system quality.
-Fragile tests often indicate a coupling problem.
+If your test breaks a lot, it’s harder to use as a meaningful measure of the system quality. **Brittle tests often indicate a coupling problem**.
 Either your test touches too many parts of the system, or the system under test itself is too coupled.
 For example, a small change in the GUI breaks a test in the domain model.
-Even worse is flickering: a test that breaks when you haven’t even made any change.
+Even worse is *flickering*: a test that breaks, even when you haven’t made any changes.
 This might happen because of things like race conditions or dependencies on services outside of your control.
 - **Understandability**: writing code is usually easier than reading it.
 A clear test is the best documentation for the system you could have.
 Textual documentation tends to rot.
 Tests on the other hand are executable.
 When the system changes, the test breaks, and therefore the documentation breaks.
 However, a misleading or confusing test can actually derail the learning process of a developer.
 If the effort of reading the test is too great, it won’t be read, it won’t be maintained, and it won’t be used.

 When do these metrics matter?